jrgroves/ECON691/_pages/w1_st4.md

 title: Week One, Step Three
 ---

-Week One: Step 4
-# Working With R
+# Step Four: Working With R

 ## R Basics
 R is an object based language being that you create objects that are then modified and used to complete tasks.
 There are several types of objects within R, but the main examples are